namshi/RITracking-Android/README.md

 For more information and Ad4Push official documentation click on [this link](http://www.ad4screen.com/DocSDK/doku.php).

 #### Integration
-Integrating Ad4Push tracker will require the following steps:
+Integrating Ad4Push tracker requires the following steps:

 1. Update the _RIAd4PushIntegration_ flag in the properties file with a value of true or false depending on the app needs.